 - Eat foods that could get stuck in your braces or bend the wires.
 These foods include nuts, corn on the cob, popcorn, hard candy, ice, and sticky foods like chewing gum, caramel, or other chewy candy.
 Ask your orthodontist and dentist which foods to avoid.

-Braces and orthodontic treatments are available to patients of all ages.
-If you are longing for the smile of your dreams, call us today to schedule a consultation and let’s work together to make that dream come true.
+At Significance Orthodontics in Las Vegas, braces and orthodontic treatments are available to patients of all ages.
+If you are longing for the smile of your dreams, call our orthodontist in Las Vegas, NV today to schedule a consultation and let’s work together to make that dream come true.